 London Zoo celebrates birth of critically endangered baby gorilla

-A critically endangered baby gorilla has been born at London Zoo leaving zookeepers “grinning from ear to ear”.
+Zookeepers were left “grinning from ear to ear” as a critically dangered but healthy baby gorilla was born on Wednesday morning at the London Zoo.

-Mother, Mjukuu, gave birth to the western lowland gorilla infant, whose name and sex are yet to be determined, on Wednesday morning after a speedy 17-minute labour.
+Mjukuu, the mother, gave birth to the western lowland gorilla infant who is yet to be named, after a speedy 17-minute labour.

 A video of Mjukuu shows her tenderly cradling her newborn moments after giving birth.